luispdm/chainlink-sdet-project/README.md

 The Solidity source code at `contracts/ethereum/v0.6.6/src/Contract.sol` comes from [this BTC/USD feed contract](https://etherscan.io/address/0xf570deefff684d964dc3e15e1f9414283e3f7419#code).
 The abi and bin files stored at `contracts/ethereum/v0.6.6` were generated with [solc 0.6.6](https://github.com/ethereum/solidity/releases/tag/v0.6.6).
 The go objects stored at `contracts/ethereum` were generated with [abigen](https://geth.ethereum.org/docs/dapp/native-bindings).

-There's a script called `abigenGo.sh` in the root folder: it generates the go modules from the abi and bin files.
+To generate the go objects, the script `abigenGo.sh` stored in the root folder has been used.

 The tests leverage [testify](https://github.com/stretchr/testify) for assertions.
 The same library is also used for `Setup` and `TearDown` of suites and tests.